 What are the symptoms of hay fever?

-Most patients say their hay fever symptoms is easily managed, but other can be severely affected, and their symptoms will have a huge effect on their everyday life over many months.
-The symptoms of hay fever can vary from person to person these include
+Most patients say their hay fever symptoms are easily managed, but some people are severely affected, and their symptoms will have a huge effect on their day to day activities and wellbeing.
+The symptoms of hay fever vary from person to person these include:

 - Blocked or itchy nose